Act in Collusion: Distributed Multi-Target Backdoor Attacks in Federated Learning: Conclusion

 \subsection{Effect of Frequency Block Size}

-We hypothesized that the size of the frequency block might influence the attack performance of Distributed Multi-target Backdoor Attacks (DMBA).
+We hypothesized that the size of the frequency block might influence the attack performance of DMBA.
 To test this, we experimented with frequency blocks sized 1*1, 2*2, and 3*3 for perturbation.
-The experimental results, detailed in Tab. \ref{tab14}, indicate that perturbing larger frequency blocks generally enhances the attack performance of DMBA.
+The experimental results, detailed in Table \ref{Table D.1:}, indicate that perturbing larger frequency blocks generally enhances the attack performance of DMBA.
+However, an excessively large perturbation region may compromise visual stealthiness and reduce the imperceptibility of the attack.
+The above conclusions are consistent with the main text.